GPUOpen-Tools/compressonator/docs/source/revisions.rst

 **Known issues and limitations**

-        After uninstalling the SDK or CLI, Windows short cuts for the tools folder references are not removed.
+        - After uninstalling the SDK or CLI, Windows short cuts for the tools folder references are not removed.
 When selecting them in the start menu Windows will prompt for removal.
-        Vulkan Model Viewer, the code is a preview alpha version.
-It may cause GUI crash with models that have no textures.
+        - Vulkan Model Viewer, the code is a preview alpha version, it may cause GUI instability with various models!